RitaBot-Project/Ritabot.gg/_pages/discord-pages/trans-auto.md

 **`[lang]`** values can be language names in English, native language names or ISO 639-1 codes.
 For example, **`german`** **`de`** and **`deutsch`** will all work the same.

 * Messages by all bots are currently ignored to avoid loops, but we are working on different bot modes to enable bot translation.
-    * Any message that begins with `!t` or `!translate` will be determined to be a bot command and thus shall not be allowed to be translated.
+    * Any message that begins with `!tr` or `!translate` will be determined to be a bot command and thus shall not be allowed to be translated.

 **If you have a community of many languages it would be suggested to create language roles and only give those roles access to view their language channels, blocking @everyone from viewing but allowing @Language Role to view, to tidy up the server and stop users from receiving notifications from languages they dont speak.**